 Niamh’s Irish but you wouldn’t know it, apart from the name nobody can spell.
 Paul’s black, well, Jamaican, actually, but English people don’t know the difference.
 Could be St. Kitt’s, Barbados, for all they know.
 And that’s the way he likes it.
 ‘Cos at night, at the club, they’re just kids, dancing, free in this new Britain, where you can be anything you want to be.
 Can’t you?

 No Dogs charts the shared history of journeying and identity between Irish and Afro-Caribbean immigrants to the UK, exploring evolving notions of Britishness down the generations.
-Currently in development, No Dogs will be shared as a work in progress at rehearsed readings as part of Black History Month in October 2018.
+Currently in development, No Dogs was shared as a work-in-progress rehearsed reading as part of Black History Month in October 2018, at the London Irish Centre, Durning Library and the Bernie Grant Arts Centre.